Marital And Prenuptial Agreements

 - What happens if one spouse or the other dies or is incapacitated?

-- How will property, assets, and debts be divided in the event of a separation or divorce?
+- How property, assets, and debts will be divided in the event of a separation or divorce.

 To defeat any claim that the prenuptial agreement is unenforceable, certain formalities must be observed in the negotiation and drafting process.
-Basically, each party should have their own divorce attorney; the negotiation or signing of the contract should not take place under duress; and there should be a full disclosure of each party’s property, assets, and debts, or a waiver of the right to such a disclosure.
+Essentially, each party should have their own divorce attorney; the negotiation or signing of the contract should not take place under duress; and there should be a full disclosure of each party’s property, assets, and debts, or a waiver of the right to such a disclosure.

-It's crucial to understand that these agreements must be voluntarily entered into by both parties.
+It is crucial to understand that these agreements must be voluntarily entered into by both parties.
 The absence of pressure and the presence of clear documentation of each party's intentions can significantly enhance the enforceability and acceptance of the agreement.

-Protect Your Assets with a Prenuptial Agreement
+Protect Your Assets With a Prenuptial Agreement

 A prenuptial agreement, also known as a prenup, is a legal document that outlines how assets and debts will be divided in the event of a divorce.
 This important document can help protect your financial interests and provide peace of mind as you enter into marriage.
 Our experienced Fairfax marital and prenuptial agreement attorneys can guide you through the process of creating a prenup that meets your specific needs and concerns.